-We Christians often use the expression "accept Christ."
+We Christians often use the expression “accept Christ.”
 The phrase is not found in any Bible I have.
 This is remarkable, given the frequency with which the term is used by us.
-I wonder if this expression is conveying a concept that is not altogether scriptural.
+This expression is conveying a false concept.

 No one can come to me unless the Father who sent me draws him, and I will raise him up at the last day.
 (John 6:44)

 All that the Father gives me will come to me, and whoever comes to me I will never drive away.
 (John 6:37)

 We often speak of accepting Christ.
 We want everyone to accept Christ.
 This is a worthy desire.

 But since our favorite expression is not found in the Scriptures, it may be in order to think about what we mean by “accept Christ.”
 When we are preaching a phrase not found in the Bible, we may want to consider exactly what we mean by it.